VinAIResearch/input-aware-backdoor-attack-release/README.md

 Implementation of the paper in PyTorch.

-- Training and testing code of Input-aware Dynamic Backdoor Attack.
+- Training and evaluation code.
 - Defense experiments used in the paper.
 - Image regularization tests.